 If you're concerned about taking on excessive college debt, you'll want to keep in mind that graduates leave Caney Creek Community Center, Inc. with an average of only $16,240 in student loans.
 Even if you're not from Kentucky, you won't feel as if you're the odd one out at Alice Lloyd College.
 Approximately 17.1% of undergrads are from out-of-state.
 Find every one of Alice Lloyd College's rankings to find out more.

 Any student who is interested in History has to check out Lyon College.
 History is one of the most popular majors at Lyon College with more than 14 graduates in 2016.
 Students who enjoy a more slow-paced life will appreciate Lyon College's location in the small town of Batesville, Arkansas.

 You might want to invest in an ACT preparation class prior to taking the test since the typical ACT score is 24.
-General biology is the most popular program at Lyon College.
+Study hard for the SAT; the typical score of applicants to Lyon is 1,085.
 Go on a virtual tour to know more about Lyon.